4332weizi/ArchMVVM/README.md

 allows developers and UI designers to more easily collaborate when developing their respective parts of the application.
-In the MVVM pattern, the view encapsulates the UI and any UI logic, the view model encapsulates presentation logic and state, and the model encapsulates business logic and data.
+In the MVVM pattern, the view encapsulates the UI and any UI logic, the view model encapsulates presentation logic and mState, and the model encapsulates business logic and data.
 The view interacts with the view model through data binding, commands, and change notification events.
 The view model queries, observes,